 With all the talk about climate change and the environment, one of the BEST things we can do as individuals is to stop using harmful chemicals in our lawns and gardens.

 Think global and act local because it starts with us as homeowners and gardeners.

 So yes, stop using the lawn chemical service to maintain a thick green lawn and allow some weeds to grow.

-Other organic methods to getting rid of weeds in the garden is using boiling hot water or home recipes with a mixture of vinegar, dish soap, and epsom salt.
+Other organic methods to get rid of weeds in the garden are using boiling hot water or home recipes with a mixture of vinegar, dish soap, and Epsom salt.